mackenziekinzel/Calculator/README.md

       c.
 Name the outlet "display"

-#### 7. Create a variable "textCurrentlyInDisplay" and set it equal to the text of the display
+#### 7. Create a var "textCurrentlyInDisplay" and set it equal to the text of the display

       a. let textCurrentlyInDisplay = display!.text!